• Skip to primary navigation

 What is Parole and How Does it Work in Colorado?

 A judge can set a fixed sentence anywhere within the limits set by the Colorado Legislature.
 The fixed sentence represents the longest possible period of incarceration for the offender.
-IT is possible, however, for the sentence to be shortened by the granting of parole.
+It is possible, however, for the sentence to be shortened by the granting of parole.
 Parole release is not guaranteed but can be available if the offender meets certain eligibility requirements and the original sentence allows it.
 Generally, an inmate becomes eligible to apply for parole after serving 50-75% of the full sentence, depending on their conviction and criminal history.
 Sometimes a felony conviction does not allow for the possibility of parole.
 In some cases, meeting education or treatment goals can allow offenders to earn credits toward earlier parole eligibility.

 In all cases with a felony conviction that carries a mandatory minimum sentence, parole cannot be granted until the mandatory minimum has been met.
 Applications for parole are reviewed by the Colorado State Board of Parole, which has the authority to grant, defer, or deny discretionary parole.
 If an application is denied, there may be a waiting period before the application can be made again.
-If you have been convicted of a felony and are interested in finding out if you qualify to apply for parole, call The Lux Law Firm today at 719-496-2177 to discuss your options with an experienced criminal defense attorney.
+If you have been convicted of a felony and are interested in finding out if you qualify to apply for parole, call The Lux Law Firm today at 719-451-7469 to discuss your options with an experienced criminal defense attorney.

 Why is The Lux Law Firm My Best Choice?